 Ajilon is also assisted with pro-bono IT advice managing the former Perth pages on the bicyclesforhumanity.com web site.

-Storage King at Bibra Lake has kindly agreed to become a new drop-off point for bikes donated to B4H WA.
+Storage King at Bibra Lake provided a drop-off point for bikes donated to B4H WA.

 Bootland Fabrications responded quickly after a break-in at the Bike Shed to strengthen security to locking mechanisms on our containers – no charge!